britram/taps-transports/draft-ietf-taps-transports-02.md

 # Contributors

-[EDITOR NOTE: Non-editor contributors of text will be listed here, as noted in the authors section.]
+[EDITOR'S NOTE: Non-editor contributors of text will be listed here, as noted in the authors section.]

 # Acknowledgments